 - Place the file on the complaints file and register of complaints and alert the line manager or Mary MacKillop Today point of contact (for partner organisations) that the complaint has been resolved.

-If the person making the complaint is a child, special procedures should be followed in line with the Child Safeguarding Policy.
+Mary MacKillop Today prioritises the safety and well-being of children.
+If the person making the complaint is a child, special procedures should be followed.
 These should include; a parent or caregiver should also be present, the child should be supported and reassured that they are safe, and their complaint is confidential, the complaint can be in any form including but not limited to written, verbal and drawn complaints.
+If the complaint is regarding alleged abuse or exploitation to the child, then the complaint should be immediately escalated to follow the Safeguarding policy, including the Reporting Procedure.

 If the complaint is unable to be resolved by the employee or their supervisor an acknowledgement of the complaint is to be sent by email or letter to the complainant within 5 working days of the complaint being received and an approximate timeframe given for the complaint to be fully resolved which ideally should be less than 3 months.

-- Overturn previous decisions and institute new measures considered necessary
+- Overturn previous decisions and institute new measures considered necessary; and

 - Endorse the action that has already been taken with no further action required.